spacecat56/PdfImageUpgrader/README.md

 Prospective users who do not wish to build the program can download the "release", which is just a zip file of a locally published "click once" application.
 Unzip the file and run the setup program to install PdfImageUpgrader.

+Github is very funny about this, practically hiding the download... click the "tag" under "Releases" near the top right of this page.

 ## License Summary

 This program is free software.